-R4473 Military Free-Fall Jumpmaster Virtual Training System (MFF-JM VTS)
+R4473 Military Free-Fall Jumpmaster Simulator (MFF-JM Sim)

 Military Free-Fall (MFF) operations provide the Special Operations Forces (SOF) community with a critical method of infiltration, but require a high level of training to execute properly and safely.
-Currently units perform the majority of their training and rehearsals using aircraft mockdoors, with limited training on inflight aircraft.
-The MFF JM Virtual Training System shall enable MFF instructors and JMs to enhance classroom training and rehearsal of "spotting" techniques and aircraft procedures over virtual drop zones (DZ) modeled after real world DZs prior to going up in the air.
-All key training and evaluation JM tasks described below shall be conducted in the simulated environment that replicates the inside of an aircraft.
-The simulator shall allow the MFF JM to see and interact with the simulated MFF parachutists, the aircraft flight path and ground drop zone, and include key terrain features using real world mapping geospatial images.
+Currently, units perform the majority of their training and rehearsals using aircraft mock-doors, with limited training time on inflight aircraft.
+The MFF-JM Sim shall enable MFF instructors and JMs to enhance classroom training and rehearsal of spotting techniques and aircraft procedures over virtual drop zones (DZ) modeled after real world DZs prior to going up in the air.

-The purpose of the MFF JM Virtual Trainer is as follows: (1) to provide MFF JM students the ability to safely and realistically replicate the unique spotting techniques of a MFF JM operation through virtual training scenarios; (2) to integrate methodologies and tools for evaluating MFF Basic and JM students; (3) to ensure correct Emergency Procedures (EPs) execution in the event of a MFF malfunction; (4) to improve the MFF JM's spotting techniques and procedures on modeled DZs prior to going up in an actual aircraft; (5) to build muscle memory and confidence in the MFF JMs.
-This system shall support three focus areas: initial training, sustainment training, and full mission rehearsal at a SOF-specific MFF JM Course.
+The purpose of the MFF-JM Sim is as follows: (1) provide MFF JM students the ability to safely and realistically practice the unique spotting techniques and interactions of MFF JM operations through virtual training scenarios; (2) integrate methodologies and tools for evaluating MFF Basic and JM students; (3) ensure correct Emergency Procedures (EPs) execution in the event of a MFF malfunction; (4) improve the MFF JM's spotting techniques and procedures on modeled DZs prior to going up in an actual aircraft; (5) build muscle memory and confidence in MFF JMs.
+This simulator shall support and be integrated into the current MFF JM Training Course, will be employed by Mobile Training Teams for use in initial and refresher training, and be used by operational MFF teams for mission rehearsal.

-The MFF JM VTS should incorporate the latest gaming technology, gaming software, ground terrain modeling, and programming tools to replicate aircraft system states, functionality, and environment models typical of a MFF environment.
-The following are required for the MFF-JM VTS:
+The MFF-JM Sim shall ensure key JM training tasks can be conducted in the environment through realistic replication of the inside of an aircraft, as well as realistically displaying terrain features outside of the aircraft using real world mapping and geospatial images.
+The MFF- JM Sim should incorporate the latest gaming technology, gaming software, Government Furnished ground terrain modeling, and programming tools to replicate aircraft system states, functionality, environment models, and human interactions typical of a MFF operation and environment.
+The MFF-JM Sim shall meet, but not be limited to, the following requirements: